sarosh-quraishi/PyOP2/doc/sphinx/source/pyop2_ir_user.rst

 Another possibility is to use PyOP2 Intermediate Representation (IR) objects to express the ``Kernel`` semantics.
 An Abstract Syntax Tree of the kernel code can be manually built using IR objects.
-Since PyOP2 has been primarily thought to be fed by the higher layers of abstractions of the framework, rather than by users, no parser has been provided.
-The advantage of providing an AST, instead of C code, is that it enables PyOP2 inspecting and transforming the kernel, which is aimed at achieving performance portability among different architectures and, more in general, better execution times.
+Since PyOP2 has been primarily thought to be fed by higher layers of abstractions, rather than by users, no C-to-AST parser is currently provided.
+The advantage of providing an AST, instead of C code, is that it enables PyOP2 to inspect and transform the kernel, which is aimed at achieving performance portability among different architectures and, more in general, better execution times.

 Here, we describe how we can use PyOP2 IR objects to build an AST for the ``init`` kernel shown previously.
-A large number of ASTs can be obviously constructued.
 For example, the most basic AST one can come up with is

 .. code-block:: python